cmorrison-rev/TRMS/projectOne/README.md

 Tuition Reimbursement Management System RESTful API.
 Employees can submit a reimbursemnt request and that request will be passed along and approved by the appropriate positions.

 ## Technologies
--Java 8
+- Java 8
--Javalin
+- Javalin
--AWS Keyspaces
+- AWS Keyspaces
--Datastax
+- Datastax
--AWS S3
+- AWS S3
--Spring
+- Spring

 ## Getting Started
 git clone